-Click on the era symbol for description
+Click on the symbol for era description

 The History of Space Opera